intergral/frdocs/docs/Monitor-your-data/Observability-agent/Installation/Snippets.md

 !!! info
-    The installer for Windows assumes you are installing the Grafana Agent in the default location on the C drive.
-This is required for the config file to be placed in the correct location for the Grafana Agent to read it.
+    The installer for Windows assumes you are installing Grafana Alloy in the default location on the C drive.
+This is required for the config file to be placed in the correct location for Grafana Alloy to read it.

 ### Options